Amsterdam: Theatre and dance

-On the east side of town, there is a small theatre in a converted bathhouse, the Badhuistheater.
-The theatre often has English programming.
+On the east side of town, the Badhuistheater is a small theatre in a converted bathhouse, which often programmes work in English.

-The Netherlands has a tradition of cabaret or kleinkunst, which combines music, storytelling, commentary, theatre, and comedy.
-Cabaret dates back to the 1930s and artists like Wim Kan, Wim Sonneveld, and Toon Hermans were pioneers of this form of art in the Netherlands.
-In Amsterdam are the Kleinkunstacademie (English: Cabaret Academy) and Nederlied Kleinkunstkoor (English: Cabaret Choir).
-Contemporary popular artists are Youp van 't Hek, Freek de Jonge, Herman Finkers, Hans Teeuwen, Theo Maassen, Herman van Veen, Najib Amhali, Raoul Heertje, Jörgen Raymann, Brigitte Kaandorp and Comedytrain.
-The English-spoken comedy scene was established with the founding of Boom Chicago in 1993.
-They have their own theatre at Leidseplein.
+The Netherlands has a tradition of cabaret, or kleinkunst, which combines music, storytelling, commentary, theatre and comedy.
+It dates back to the 1930s, and artists such as Wim Kan, Wim Sonneveld and Toon Hermans were among its pioneers.
+Amsterdam is home to the Kleinkunstacademie, a conservatory training programme for the form.
+Contemporary performers include Youp van 't Hek, Freek de Jonge, Herman Finkers, Hans Teeuwen, Theo Maassen, Herman van Veen, Najib Amhali, Raoul Heertje, Jörgen Raymann and Brigitte Kaandorp.
+The English-language comedy scene was established with the founding of Boom Chicago in 1993, which has its own theatre near the Leidseplein.